Free US Shipping / International Flat Rates / Over $85 USD

 Sponsored Pocket Board Games

-In addition to the widespread and wide-ranging Drueke library, the most common games like chess, checkers, and tic-tac-toe were distributed by government agencies, humanitarian agencies like the Red Cross, and sponsored by companies like Coca-Cola.
+In addition to the widespread and wide-ranging Drueke library, special editions of common board games like chess, checkers, and tic-tac-toe were distributed by government agencies, humanitarian agencies like the Red Cross, and sponsored by companies like Coca-Cola.

-Chess was the most common pocket game.
-Many of them also sported interesting innovations, like a strap for wrapping the game to a soldier’s leg, slits cut into the cardboard to save progress on an active chess game made from paper, or a set of score sheets for recording multiple games.
+Many of these sponsored pocket games also sported interesting innovations, like a strap for wrapping the game to a soldier’s leg, slits cut into the cardboard to save progress on an active chess game made from paper, or a book with score sheets for running multiple games.
 Sizes varied from 4” square to 16” square, and some held multiple games in one kit.

 Vintage for Sale Photo of a Pocket Board Game Kit with the name, Jeep Board, 15 Games, 10 Puzzles, and a cloth bag with two long straps